junopaik/edx-platform/docs/en_us/course_authors/source/creating_content/organizing_course.rst

 Add a Child Component
 ======================================

-If the unit is Private, or if you are editing a draft of the unit, you can add child components.
+If the containing unit is private or in draft, you can add a child component in its parent component.

-To add a child component, click the component type that you want under **Add New Component** within the container component.
+To add a child component, open and expand the parent component.
+Then click the component type that you want under **Add New Component** within the parent component.

 .. image:: ../Images/AddNewComponent.png
   :alt: Image of adding a new component